Lodha Group launches Startup Investment Fund

 Within real estate, the company will look at all aspects of the value chain, right from digital marketing to analytics and from customer relationship management (CRM) to smart city services.

-The company is currently developing around 4.1 crore sqft of prime residential real estate globally with the largest land reserves in the Mumbai Metropolitan Region and has 31 ongoing projects across London, Mumbai Metropolitan Region, Pune and Hyderabad.
+The company is currently developing around 4.1 crore sq ft of prime residential real estate globally, with the largest land reserves in the Mumbai Metropolitan Region and has 31 ongoing projects across London, Mumbai, Pune and Hyderabad.

 Name*